pcfx-devel/PC-FX_Info/FX_Controllers/README.md

 Data can travel both inbound and outbound via these ports.

 Internal bit representation of the data is inverted from external representation.
-That is to say, if a button on a controller is not pressed, a pull-up resistor ensures that the value is 'high' (logical '1'), but when the value is read via the port, it is reported as '0'.
-Likewise, a pressed button is electrically 'low' (logical '0'), but reported to the program as a '1'.
+That is to say, if a button on a controller is not pressed, a pull-up resistor ensures that the value is electrically 'high' (logical '1'), but when the value is read via the port, it is reported as '0'.
+Likewise, a button which is pressed is electrically 'low' (logical '0'), but reported to the program as a '1'.

 ## Types of Devices